Granted3-0/Grantd/README.md

 For the developers, finding grants is often time-consuming.
 We love a good notion page or twitter thread, but sifting through protocols is not an efficient use of the time when we could be spent building \*cough shit-posting.
 Once a grant is awarded, the expected milestones, deliverables and payout processes are unclear, leaving us asking wen funding?

-Speaking directly with protocols, we have received feedback that many experience these pain points.
-For example.
-Harmony protocol communicates deliverables via notion, accepts and reviews grant via a talk forum, often chases developers deliverables via telegram, and coordinate multiple core team member to sends funds.
-There is competition for visibility between sponsors for developers- a pain point mentioned by a Cronos team member.
-There is also a lack of accountability & follow-through from developers.
-Likewise, hearing developer feedback from Gitcoin grants, there is a lack of clarity from protocols about necessary milestones & timelines- developers are left questioning wen/how funding?

 **For both parties time is spent on the unnecessary instead of the innovative.**

 # **The Solution**